Renting for the First Time

 Before you sign

 Ask to view the property again before committing to anything.
-Note any issues such as mould/damp, damage to walls or furniture (take photos) and agree on these with the landlord/letting agent with both parties signing that these issues were there before a deposit was paid.
-Ensure these issues are included again with your lease when you’re signing to avoid problems with your deposit when your lease is up.
+Note any issues such as mould/damp, damage to walls or furniture (take photos) and agree on these with the landlord/letting agent.
+Ensure that both parties sign that these issues were there before a deposit was paid.
+Ensure these issues are included again with your lease when you’re signing.
+This is to avoid problems with your deposit when your lease is up.

 And again, before you move any boxes into your new home, take photos of the house/apartment/room.
 Take specific photos of any issues, such as mould/damp, holes, or dents in walls that weren’t captured as part of the lease.
 Keep these somewhere safe – even print them with their time stamps and keep them with your lease.